 The Sierra Nevada yellow-legged frog is especially susceptible to the impacts from non-native trout.
 Trout prey on tadpoles, as well as other life stages and compete with the frog for food.
 Predation by non-native fish eliminated frogs from larger, deeper lakes and isolated the remaining populations because fish are also present in many streams.
 This prevents frogs from being able to recolonize lakes where populations have gone extinct, and remaining isolated populations are at much greater risk for extinction.
 Frogs and fish both require deep lakes because they do not freeze solid in the winter, nor do they dry out in the summer.
 Lake surveys detected non-native trout in 245 water bodies—these water bodies constitute up to 50% of the larger, deeper lakes.
 These lakes offer habitat that is crucial for the survival of the Sierra Nevada yellow-legged frog.
 Frogs were detected in 282 water bodies or 10.6% of the total 2,655 lakes and ponds; only five of these sites contained both fish and frogs.

-For fishermen, road access to the lower reaches of the Merced and Tuolumne Wild and Scenic rivers offers excellent opportunities for day trips, while more rugged anglers may prefer to backpack out to one of the many lakes, ponds and streams in Yosemite's wilderness.
-Anglers can find information about where and when to fish by asking at the park's visitor centers or by visiting the California Department of Fish and Game's licensing web site.
-(Trout season always begins the last Saturday in April through Nov.
-15.)
-Fishing regulations in the park follow those set by the state, except in designated areas where park-specific regulations are in effect.
-For more information, read the park's fishing regulations [859 kb PDF].
+For fishermen, road access to the lower reaches of the Merced and Tuolumne Wild and Scenic rivers offers excellent opportunities for day trips, while more rugged anglers may prefer to backpack out to one of the many lakes, ponds and streams in Yosemite's Wilderness.
+Prior to fishing in Yosemite, familiarize yourself with the park's fishing regulations.